Capability Life Cycle (CLC) Management Course

 Facilities Business Case Course

-The Facilities Business Case Course is delivered by Sam Pedram at the ADFA Café Training Room.
+The Facilities Business Case Course is delivered by Sam Pedram at UNSW Canberra (ADFA), Conference Room SR03, Building 32.

 Crafting and Implementing Project Execution Strategies Seminar